AikidoSec/firewall-python/docs/flask.md

 # Flask

 > [!WARNING]
-> The Flask development server is not fully supported, we recommend using a web server like [gUnicorn](./gunicorn.md) to test all features Zen has to offer.
+> The Flask development server is not fully supported and may report incomplete data, we recommend using a web server like [gUnicorn](./gunicorn.md) to test all features Zen has to offer.

 ## Installation